saja1001/SWE550_as1/Readme.txt

 Description:
-This is a web application where a user can view what are the Databases in the localhost.
+This is a web application where a user can view what are the Databases in the localhost and add database to database contener

 Framework/language: php- Rest API